murchie85/cyber_compendium/README.md

 20. **Clickjacking**
 A hacking attack that tricks victims into clicking on an unintended link or button, usually disguised as a harmless element.

+ Information sourced from the great article by Devon Milkovich [here](https://www.cybintsolutions.com/20-cyber-security-terms-that-you-should-know/)

 <br />
 <br />